OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 collections.

 To make this useful in your `core` collection:
-- Edit the collection
+1. Edit the collection.
-- Click on the `Authorization` tab
+2. Click on the `Authorization` tab.
-- Set the type to `Bearer Token`
+3. Set the type to `Bearer Token`.
-- Set the `Token` value to `{{safeguard_token}}`
+4. Set the `Token` value to `{{safeguard_token}}`.
-- Then, click `Update`
+5. Click `Update`.

 To use this in one of the requests under `core`:
-- Pick any GET request (v3/Me for example)
+1. Pick any GET request (v3/Me for example)
-- Uncheck all of the query parameters on the `Params` tab
+2. Uncheck all the query parameters on the `Params` tab
-- On the `Authorization` tab change the drop down to `Inherit auth from parent`
+3. On the `Authorization` tab change the drop down to `Inherit auth from parent`
-- Then click the `Send` button
+4. Click the `Send` button

-You can save the request when you are done.
+Click the `Save` button to save the request when you are done.

 PUT and POST requests are a little more difficult, because you have to build the JSON body that will be sent in the request.
 Most of the properties listed are not required.
-You can use Swagger UI or the information in the application/x-www-form-urlencoded version to determine which properties to send.
+You can use Swagger UI or the information in the `application/x-www-form-urlencoded` version to determine which properties to send.

 Each time you customize a request to make it work, be sure to save it for future use.

 You may want to turn on
-`File -> Settings -> Always ask when closing unsaved tabs`.
+`File -> Settings -> REQUEST, Always ask when closing unsaved tabs`.

 Another thing you may want to do is go back into your `core` collection and set it up to use the `appliance` variable rather than the `server` collection